exa-labs/zed-exa-mcp-extension/README.md

 ## Features

-The Exa MCP server provides these tools:
+The Exa MCP server provides these tools for Zed:

 - **web_search**: Performs real-time web searches with optimized results and content extraction
 - **crawling**: Extracts content from specific URLs, useful for reading articles, PDFs, or any web page